PENGUINCODER1/Minty-Doom/README.md

 and the C language as a whole.
 The repo may be messy and include files that shouldn't be here.

+Also, the only released bin is for win32.
+Currently you will have to build for your desired system.

 Minty Doom stays identical to Chocolate Doom otherwise, so it's README is still below.